Cisco Nexus 5000 Series NX-OS Layer 2 Switching Configuration Guide, Release 5.1(3)N2(1)

 Verifying Common Port Channel Members

-The port channel from a FEX to the switch pair will be up and operational when there is at least one common port channel member between the two switches.
+The port channel from a FEX to the switch pair is up and operational when there is at least one common port channel member between the two switches.
 Any FEX interfaces that are assigned to the port channel only on one switch will be suspended.

 This example shows how to verify the common member ports of the vPC.
 In this example, the vPC is configured with one port channel member that is not common to both switches.
 That member port is shown as shut down, and further investigation shows that the member is suspended by the vPC.
 In this part of the session, the port channel is configured on each switch, with an extra port on the first switch: